 In a LOCA, the venting of the coolant from the break in the system causes a depressurisation.

-The poor heat transfer from the fuel can surface to the water/steam mix in the interstices of the core leads to the fuel can surfaces overheating.
+The poor heat transfer from the fuel can surface to the by then steam/water mix in the interstices of the core leads to the fuel can surfaces overheating.
 This then causes an ion-exchange reaction of the zirconium in the can alloy with the steam, producing hydrogen, which when released into the air explodes.

 Put simply, with a severe LOCA by the time the pressure in the coolant system has sufficiently lowered to allow the emergency core cooling to enter, the hot water has flashed to steam and the core has wholly or partially melted.